 If no matter the amount of space you recover, you're still plagued with error messages about space, it's time to consider a clean install.

-A clean install basically removes the current operating system and user files during the installation process, helping your OS to perform faster and eradicate issues.
+A clean install basically removes the current Mac operating system, Mac apps, and user files during the installation process, helping your operating system to perform faster and eradicate issues.

-If you're trying to update to macOS Big Sur, I recommend this comprehensive how-to guide — The detailed manual to clean install macOS Big Sur.
+If you're trying to update to macOS Ventura, we recommend this comprehensive how-to guide — The detailed manual to clean install macOS Ventura.

 There's nothing more frustrating when your Mac won't update, so hopefully, one of these tips was the magic ticket you needed to solve it.